Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 By interpreting $u(x)$ as the deflection of a one-dimensional length-$L$ elastic beam and $\omega$ as the natural frequency of its free vibration mode, this differential equation describes the eigenmodes of a homogeneous dynamic Euler-Bernoulli beam \cite{Euler-Bernoulli}.
 For simplicity, we set the elastic modulus, mass density, and the second moment of area of the cross-section to be constants.
-Therefore, we can omit them by rescaling the coordinates.
+Therefore we can omit them by rescaling the coordinates.

 To find the eigenmodes of the Euler-Bernoulli beam, we need to impose suitable boundary conditions at two ends.
-In case (ii) of Sec. \ref{sec:homogeneous_p4}, we set the boundary conditions as $u(0)=u'(0)=u(L)=u'(L)=0$, which are fixed boundary conditions at two edges in the language of elastic beam theory.
-Furthermore, for a cantilevered beam that is fixed at $x=0$ and free at $x=L$, the boundary conditions are given by $u(0)=u'(0)=u''(L)=u'''(L)=0$.
+In case (ii) of Sec. \ref{sec:homogeneous_p4}, we set the boundary conditions as $u(0)=u'(0)=0$ and $u(L)=u'(L)=0$.
+In the language of elastic beam theory, they are fixed boundary conditions at two edges.
+Furthermore, for a cantilevered beam that is fixed at $x=0$ and free at $x=L$, the boundary conditions are given by $u(0)=u'(0)=0$ and $u''(L)=u'''(L)=0$.
 Following the same procedure as case (ii) of Sec. \ref{sec:homogeneous_p4}, the eigenmodes with frequency $\omega$ are given by